Meet Our Team

 BCBA/Regional Clinical Director

-Taunishia Cruz is a Board Certified Behavior Analyst (BCBA) with expertise in helping individuals with physical and developmental disabilities develop essential life skills.
-She is the Regional Clinical Director for Dior Sunset Foundation in South Los Angeles.
-Taunishia leverages her knowledge to teach functional communication, develop appropriate replacement behaviors for maladaptive behaviors, promote social skill development, improve self-help and daily living skills, and build skills required for learning.
-With more than a decade of experience in the educational field and with the Special Needs community, she brings a wealth of knowledge and experience to our Team and families, alike.
+Natasha is a Board-Certified Behavior Analyst (BCBA) with expertise in helping individuals with physical and developmental disabilities develop essential life skills.
+She is the Clinical Director for Dior Sunset Foundation in South Los Angeles.
+Natasha leverages her knowledge to teach functional communication, develop appropriate replacement behaviors for maladaptive behaviors, promote social skill development, improve self-help and daily living skills, and build skills required for learning.

 BCBA/Regional Clinical Director

-Taunishia Cruz is a Board Certified Behavior Analyst (BCBA) with expertise in helping individuals with physical and developmental disabilities develop essential life skills.
-She is the Regional Clinical Director for Dior Sunset Foundation in South Los Angeles.
-Taunishia leverages her knowledge to teach functional communication, develop appropriate replacement behaviors for maladaptive behaviors, promote social skill development, improve self-help and daily living skills, and build skills required for learning.
-With more than a decade of experience in the educational field and with the Special Needs community, she brings a wealth of knowledge and experience to our Team and families, alike.
+Natasha is a Board-Certified Behavior Analyst (BCBA) with expertise in helping individuals with physical and developmental disabilities develop essential life skills.
+She is the Clinical Director for Dior Sunset Foundation in South Los Angeles.
+Natasha leverages her knowledge to teach functional communication, develop appropriate replacement behaviors for maladaptive behaviors, promote social skill development, improve self-help and daily living skills, and build skills required for learning.

 Sierra Massey